MikeMitterer/dart-material-design-lite/README.md

 frameworks or libraries.
 Optimised for cross-device use, gracefully degrades in older browsers, and offers an experience that is accessible from the get-go.

+## Getting started
+Here is a [short guide](http://styleguide.material-design-lite.pub/#/quickstart) to help you setting up your MDL/Dart page

 ## New
 v 1.11 - MDLFlux (REACT-like Actions, ActionBus, Dispatcher and DataStore)